noahehall/multicloud/providers/aws/services/networkingContentDelivery/securitygroups.md

 - enable one/more port & ip range per security group
 - cannot explicit deny IP address, all ingress is denied by default
   - This means that anything that is not explicitly allowed is denied.
+- rules are processed all at once, there is no order
 - attached to the elastic network interface of resources in a subnet.
+- security groups vs subnet NACLs
+  - nacls: applied at VPC subnet
+    - stateless: define both ingress and egress at the subnet level
+    - only traffic crossing a subnet boundary is filtered
+  - security groups: applied at resources
+    - stateful: define ingress
-- rules are processed all at once, there is no order
+    - all traffic entering the resource is filtered

 ### security group types